 Director and Teacher

-Sharon is Director qualified for a large childcare center and holds a Level IV Early Childhood Education Credential from the Colorado Department of Human Services and the Colorado Department of Education.
+Sharon is Director qualified for a large childcare center and holds an Early Childhood Education Credential from the Colorado Department of Human Services and the Colorado Department of Education.
 She holds a Master’s degree in Special Education from the University of Northern Colorado and a Bachelor’s degree in Communication Disorders from Emerson College in Boston.

 The Role of the Teacher